Sorting and recycling food packaging

 - What new technologies were developed at UGent?

-Lesgevers: dr. Laurens Delva, Ellen De Tandt (research group Circular Plastics, prof. Kim Ragaert, UGent), Martijn Roosen (research group Laboratory for Circular Process Engineering, prof. Steven De Meester, UGent) en Peter Ragaert
+Lesgevers: Ellen De Tandt, Prof. Ludwig Cardon (research group Centre for Polymer and Material Technologies CPMT, UGent), Martijn Roosen (research group Laboratory for Circular Process Engineering, prof. Steven De Meester, UGent) en Peter Ragaert

 Campus Coupure, Gent